Ignisko/Ignisko/README.md

-👋🏼 Hi, I'm @Ignisko
+Hi, I'm Iggy! 🌊

-🖥️ Tech: Python, JS, SQL, Web Dev, C++ Solana
+Deep-diving into tech with Python, SQL, Web Dev, and C++.

-🔍 Decision making & underwater robotics

-🤝 Collab: Open for projects
+🤿 Open to collab

-📧 Contact: iggyspolski@gmail.com
+📧  iggyspolski@gmail.com